avysk/StrangelyAttractive/README.md

 StrangelyAttractive
 ===================

-Fortran program to find chaotic-behaving 2d quadratic maps
+Fortran program to find chaotic-behaving 2d quadratic maps.
+Examples of pictures it can draw are in the end of this README file.

 To compile
 ----------